-Every gardener needs a good pair of shears.
-From the hobbyist trimming back begonias on the front lawn to the landscape designer sculpting hedges and boxwoods on a big estate.
-Regardless of scale and experience, amateur green thumbs and professional horticulturalists are basically looking for the same thing: a sharp, comfortable, durable pair of shears that can accomplish the task at hand and hold up well over time.
+Just because we’re all holed up inside due to the coronavirus, that doesn’t mean our gardens should suffer.
+It’s time to plant.
+Whether you’re a professional horticulturist or an amateur green thumb, every gardener needs a good pair of shears.
+From the hobbyist trimming back begonias on the front lawn to the landscape designer sculpting hedges and boxwoods on a big estate, all gardeners are basically looking for the same thing: a sharp, comfortable, durable pair of shears that can accomplish the task at hand and hold up well over time.

-To find the best tools for any job, we spoke with three experts who know a thing or two about gardening shears: Kurt Morrell, VP of landscape operations at New York Botanical Garden; Rachel Burlington, curator of the International Rose Test Garden in Portland, Oregon; and Caleb Leech, horticultural manager of the Met Cloisters Museum.
+To find the best tools for any job, we spoke with seven experts who know a thing or two about gardening shears: Bob Fiorello, chief horticulturist at San Francisco Botanical Garden; Laura Mele, horticulturist at the Arnold Arboretum; Kyle Forrest Burns, owner of Nye Ranch; Krista Everage, principal designer of Everage Design, which specializes in interior, garden, and floral design; Kurt Morrell, VP of landscape operations at New York Botanical Garden; Rachel Burlington, curator of the International Rose Test Garden in Portland, Oregon; and Caleb Leech, horticultural manager of the Met Cloisters.
 Below, their recommendations for the best pruning shears, hedge shears, lopping shears, and garden scissors.

 Best bypass hand pruners

 Our experts told us that if you had to choose just one type of garden shear, nothing is more essential than a good “bypass” pruner — or secateur — which is basically a one-handed pruner with two curved blades.
 This is the go-to tool for clipping delicate branches and trimming shrubs, perennials, and flowers because the blades are specially designed to give a “clean cut” without tearing the plant tissue.
-As Kurt Morrell at New York Botanical Garden puts it: “The cleaner the cut, the quicker a plant heals.
+As Morrell puts it: “The cleaner the cut, the quicker a plant heals.
 The quicker a plant heals, the less susceptible it is to disease.”
-As a rule of thumb, if you’re working on a live plant, you should use bypass pruners.

-Every gardening expert we spoke with mentioned the Swiss-made Felco F2 as the industry standard.
+Nearly every gardening expert we spoke with mentioned the Swiss-made Felco F2 as the industry standard.
 “A good gardener or horticulturalist anywhere in the world is most likely going to have a pair of Felcos,” says Morrell.
 Gardeners prize the F2 for many reasons, but it’s perhaps most famous for its durability.
-“I still use my original pair from when I started here in 1985.”
-Morrell also told us that the NYBG’s School of Professional Horticulture gives a pair of F2’s to every new student.
-Our experts say the large handles of the F2 and strong coiled spring make it the most comfortable pruner on the market.
+Morrell still has his original pair from 1985.
+He told us that the NYBG’s School of Professional Horticulture gives a pair of F2’s to every new student.
+The large handles and strong coiled spring make it the most comfortable pruner on the market, our experts say.
 They also like that it uses interchangeable blades, which allow the pruner to feel “like new” no matter how old it is.
-“They’re a staple of every gardener’s tool box,” says the International Rose Test Garden’s Rachel Burlington.
+“They’re a staple of every gardener’s tool box,” says Burlington.
 “I never leave home without mine.”

 Best anvil hand pruner